tmigot/RandomLinearAlgebraSolvers.jl/docs/src/rectangular.md

 ## Benchmark on dense overdetermined random matrices

 ```@example ex1
-using RandomKrylov, Random, LinearAlgebra, SparseArrays
+using RandomLinearAlgebraSolvers, Random, LinearAlgebra, SparseArrays
 Random.seed!(1234)
 ```
 Benchmark of methods to solve `Ax = b` with `A` a randomly generated `m x n` matrix, and `b = A * xref`.